tej-a192/Aura/README.md

-# 🧠 Aura: Real-Time Visual Assistant for the Visually Impaired
+# AURA: Real-Time Visual Assistant for the Visually Impaired

 Aura is a voice-based, AI-powered assistant that helps visually impaired users understand their surroundings using a webcam.
 It uses object detection, OCR, and Gemini LLM to answer questions about the scene — just like a human would.

 ---

-## 🚀 What is Aura?
+## What is Aura?

 Aura captures a **live frame** from a webcam whenever a user asks something like: